containerbuildsystem/atomic-reactor/docs/api.md

 # API

-atomic-reactor has a proper Python API.
-You can use it in your scripts or services without invoking shell:
+Atomic-Reactor has a proper Python API.
+You can use it in your scripts or services without invoking a shell:

 ```python
 from atomic_reactor.api import build_image_in_privileged_container

 response = build_image_in_privileged_container(
     "privileged-buildroot",
     source={